We work hard for our money, so it’s a nice change of pace when our money works hard for us, which is what a tiered-rate savings account can do.

 What is tiered APY?

-Tiered-rate accounts offer account holders different “tiered” interest rates (which can be expressed as an APY, or annual percentage yield).
-The amount an account holder has on deposit will qualify them for a certain interest rate “tier” or level.
-Typically, the more money on deposit, the higher your rate.
+Tiered-rate accounts offer account holders different tiered APY, or annual percentage yield, which is how much you will earn on your cash over the course of a year.
+The amount of money an account holder has on deposit will qualify them for a certain tier or level.
+Typically, the more money on deposit, the higher your APY.

 What is tiering in banking?

-Tiering in banking refers to tiered-savings accounts, which provide account holders with different interest rates based on their savings account’s balance.
+Tiering in banking refers to tiered-savings accounts, which provide account holders with different interest rates based on the balance in their savings account.
 Usually, the higher someone’s account balance is, the higher their interest rate is.

 Is a tiered interest rate good?

-A tiered interest-rate structure tends to benefit savers who have high account balances since the more money you have on deposit, the higher your interest rate.
-If someone has a smaller amount of savings, a standard or high-yield savings account with a single interest rate may be more advantageous to them.
+A tiered interest-rate structure tends to benefit savers who have high account balances because the more money you have on deposit, the higher your interest rate.
+If someone has a smaller amount of savings, a traditional or high-yield savings account with a single interest rate may be more advantageous to them.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.